 Most teams miscalculate the input.
 The three common errors: undercounting CAC by leaving out tools, contractor fees, or fully loaded salary; overstating gross margin by treating revenue as profit; counting expansion revenue as new acquisition.
 Each error pushes the calculated payback down, making the business look more efficient than it is.
 The honest version of the calculation is almost always longer than the version on the board deck.

-Benchmarks by ARR stage
+SaaS CAC payback benchmarks by ARR stage

 CAC payback benchmarks shift by ARR stage and by ACV.
 The numbers below are operating ranges observed across the segment, not arbitrary targets.